thomas0299/thomas0299.github.io/_blog/bn_report.md

 date: 2022-08-18
 permalink: /blog/2022-08-18
 ---

+I built a model that will better predict which water points are at risk of breaking down, so the Ugandan government can better monitor, improve and repair crucial water points.

 **1. Why is access to water so important?**

 Water is one of human’s most basic needs.
 It helps us keep healthy, functioning and producing other basic needs such as food and shelter.
 As a result, access to water heavily impacts the development and prosperity of a country.
 Health, education, income, production, and inequality are all dependent on access to water.
 This is an especially important problem in Uganda, where ¾ of the population do not have access to piped water and half of healthcare facilities do not have access to running water.